apple/foundationdb/documentation/sphinx/source/configuration.rst

 * ``class``: Process class specifying the roles that will be taken in the cluster.
 Recommended options are ``storage``, ``transaction``, ``stateless``.
 See :ref:`guidelines-process-class-config` for process class config recommendations.
 * ``memory``: Maximum memory used by the process.
 The default value is 8GiB.
 When specified without a unit, MiB is assumed.
 This parameter does not change the memory allocation of the program.
 Rather, it sets a hard limit beyond which the process will kill itself and be restarted.
 The default value of 8GiB is double the intended memory usage in the default configuration (providing an emergency buffer to deal with memory leaks or similar problems).
 It is *not* recommended to decrease the value of this parameter below its default value.
 It may be *increased* if you wish to allocate a very large amount of storage engine memory or cache.
 In particular, when the ``storage_memory``  or ``cache_memory`` parameters are increased, the ``memory`` parameter should be increased by an equal amount.
 * ``storage_memory``: Maximum memory used for data storage.
 This parameter is used *only* with memory storage engine, not the ssd storage engine.
 The default value is 1GiB.
 When specified without a unit, MB is assumed.
 Clusters will be restricted to using this amount of memory per process for purposes of data storage.
 Memory overhead associated with storing the data is counted against this total.
 If you increase the ``storage_memory`` parameter, you should also increase the ``memory`` parameter by the same amount.
-* ``cache_memory``: Maximum memory used for caching pages from disk.
+* ``cache-memory``: Maximum memory used for caching pages from disk.
 The default value is 2GiB.
 When specified without a unit, MiB is assumed.
 If you increase the ``cache_memory`` parameter, you should also increase the ``memory`` parameter by the same amount.
-* ``locality_machineid``: Machine identifier key.
+* ``locality-machineid``: Machine identifier key.
 All processes on a machine should share a unique id.
 By default, processes on a machine determine a unique id to share.
 This does not generally need to be set.
-* ``locality_zoneid``: Zone identifier key.
+* ``locality-zoneid``: Zone identifier key.
 Processes that share a zone id are considered non-unique for the purposes of data replication.
 If unset, defaults to machine id.
-* ``locality_dcid``: Datacenter identifier key.
+* ``locality-dcid``: Datacenter identifier key.
 All processes physically located in a datacenter should share the id.
 No default value.
 If you are depending on datacenter based replication this must be set on all processes.
-* ``locality_data_hall``: Data hall identifier key.
+* ``locality-data-hall``: Data hall identifier key.
 All processes physically located in a data hall should share the id.
 No default value.
 If you are depending on data hall based replication this must be set on all processes.
-* ``io_trust_seconds``: Time in seconds that a read or write operation is allowed to take before timing out with an error.
+* ``io-trust-seconds``: Time in seconds that a read or write operation is allowed to take before timing out with an error.
 If an operation times out, all future operations on that file will fail with an error as well.
 Only has an effect when using AsyncFileKAIO in Linux.
 If unset, defaults to 0 which means timeout is disabled.

 .. note:: In addition to the options above, TLS settings as described for the :ref:`TLS plugin <configuring-tls>` can be specified in the [fdbserver] section.